etcetra7n/cleopatra/README.md

 jobs from worker every 2 minutes and if there is a job available, the daemon runs it and send back the output and exit code of the job

+The daemon only uses less that 1 Mb while running in the background